DivanteLtd/pimcore-class-locker/README.md

 DivanteClassLocker
 ====================
 Divante Class Locker bundle was created to block modifications on attributes in classes.
-1
+You can define which attributes are disabled for modification (even for admin users).

+## Yaml version
+For version using yaml based configuration, see branch config-in-yaml.

 ## Compatibility
 This module is compatible with Pimcore >= 5.2